alexbakker/alertmanager-ntfy/README.md

 ## Configuration

 The primary way to configure the service is through a YAML configuration file.
-An example configuration is shown below.
+An example configuration is availabe in [config.example.yml](config.example.yml).

 Some of the ntfy notification options also accept a [gval](https://github.com/PaesslerAG/gval) expression, rather than just a